SamBumgardner/csc-131-computational-thinking/labs/lab_12.md

  * A string representing the user-selected file name to open and write to.

 The function should accomplish the following tasks:
- * Open the file for reading (using the "file name" parameter as the argument to `fopen()`).
+ * Open the file for reading (using the "file name" parameter as the argument to ifstream's `.open()`).
      * If the file fails to open, an error message should be displayed and the program should exit with a value of `1`.
  * Create a vector of strings to store student names in.
      * For the sake of the assignment, initialize the vector with size of 0.
- * Using a for loop, read each student name from the file and store it in your student names vector.
+ * Using a `for` loop, read each student name from the file and store it in your student names vector.
 The structure of your program should probably looks something like this:
      ```c++
      // For students 0 - 4 (should happen a total 5 times), do the following...
          // Read a student name from the file